ajn96/iSensor-SPI-Buffer/SD_SCRIPTS.md

 In order to run an SD card script, the SD card must be formatted FAT32, with a single volume.

 The script file must be saved as "script.txt" in the top level directory of the SD card volume.
-The output from the script running will be appended to "result.txt" in the top level directory.
-If "result.txt" does not exist, it will be created by the iSensor-SPI-Buffer firmware.
+The output from the script running will be placed in a numbered result file (RES_nnn.TXT, where nnn is the run number, starting at 0) in the top level directory.
+Each script run will result in a new output file creation by the iSensor-SPI-Buffer firmware, allowing for easy identification of different runs.

-At the start of each script run, "Script Starting..." will be printed to the result file, to delineate different script runs
+At the start of each script run, "Script Starting..." will be printed to the result file.

 ## Starting a Script